Command Line Navigation Tips and Obscure Shortcuts

 Editing Shortcuts

-Ctrl+W - Delete the word before the cursor
+Ctrl+W - Delete the word and everything connected before the cursor until the next space

 $ sudo apt install nginx apache2 mysql-server